New to UtahCompare Car Insurance Quotes in 3 Steps

 Now that you've settled in and have the relocation chores out of the way, it's time to have some fun.
 Newcomers are sometimes surprised to discover that the Beehive State (the beehive represents industry) has such a vibrant, diverse artistic and cultural foundation.

 Utah's Arts Council applies state and national funding to stimulate arts in the state, and its website can help you get involved with arts education, performing arts, graphic arts, visual arts, folk art, and literature―either as an observer or as a participant.
-The Arts Council is part of the Department of Community & Culture, whose website has links to the Office of Ethnic Affairs, the Division of State History, and the State Library, among other useful links.
+The Arts Council is part of the Department of Heritage and Arts, whose website has links to the Office of Ethnic Affairs, the Division of State History, and the State Library, among other useful links.

 The United States welcomed Utah to statehood in 1896, 49 years after members of the Church of Jesus Christ of Latter-day Saints seeking religious freedom migrated to the area in wagons and hand carts and established the headquarters of the Mormon church in Salt Lake City.